seruwin/render_battleship/README.md

-# render_demo
+# render_battleship
-This is where I am preparing Code for a Game client.
-These are all tests or AI based changes to help ensure smooth rendering and lower issues.
-Also includes Experimental rendering.
+This is a test project that I made using the render_demo